riyakothwala/student-survey-mvc/README.md

 # Individual contributions:

 Andrea Howes: Created the DataBean and dataProcessor class.
 And made the student.jsp, NosuchStudent.jsp, SimpleAcknowledgement.jsp and SurveyServlet(get method).
+Made a demo video out of the running application.

-Riya Modi: Created the maven project with intial setup and also created the SurveyServlet(post method),StudentBean, StudentDAO(Interface),StudentDAOImpl(Implementation of interface),StudentAlreadyExist.jsp and  winnerAcknowledgement.jsp.
+Riya Modi: Created the skeleton maven project and added the SurveyServlet (post method) along with StudentBean, StudentDAO (Interface), StudentDAOImpl(Implementation of interface), StudentAlreadyExist.jsp and WinnerAcknowledgement.jsp.